dechamps/ASIO401/CONFIGURATION.md

 under different backends.

-If the specified name doesn't match any device under the selected backend, FlexASIO will fail to initialize.
+If the specified name doesn't match any device under the selected backend, ASIO401 will fail to initialize.

 If the option is set to the empty string (`""`), no device will be used; that is, the input or output side of the stream will be disabled, and all other